How to Groom a Sheltie

 How to Trim Your Dog's Nails

-Every 3-4 weeks, trim your Sheltie's nails and the overgrown fur that extends between the paw pads.
-The aim is to keep his nails just short enough that they're not touching the ground.
+About once a month, trim your Sheltie's nails and the overgrown fur that extends between the paw pads.

-Overgrown claws arch a dog's toes backwards, forcing him to walk on the back of his paws.
-This puts extra strain on the tendons which ultimately causes limping and arthritis.
+The goal is to keep his nails just short enough that they're not touching the ground.
+Overgrown claws arch a dog's toes backwards, forcing him to walk on the back of his paws, which puts extra strain on the tendons which ultimately causes limping and arthritis.

 Step 1: Trim The Nails